mykealw/fs-journal/quizzes/week04.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
+a promise is an object.
+You capture an error with a catch when using promises (and async await)
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->